 The New Mexico Economic Development Department will provide Tecma with a $100,000 grant from the state’s LEDA Job-Creation Fund to assist in the transition to open their facility in New Mexico.

-“Not only has Blue Road Investments been excellent to deal with as a landlord, but the location of this facility near the Santa Teresa Port of Entry complements Tecma’s trucking and logistics facilities and will prove strategic to our cross-border clients,” said Alan Russell, Chairman and Chief Executive Officer of the Tecma Group of Companies.
+“Not only has Blue Road Investments been excellent to deal with as a landlord, but the location of this facility near the Santa Teresa Port of Entry complements Tecma’s trucking and logistics facilities from Green Van Lines and will prove strategic to our cross-border clients,” said Alan Russell, Chairman and Chief Executive Officer of the Tecma Group of Companies.

 These announcements are possible because New Mexico is competitive,” says New Mexico Partnership CEO Melinda Allen.
 “Our training programs coupled with our location, and affordable, experienced workforce provides a high value for manufacturing and distribution operations.
 Those are a few of the reasons why companies like Ergomotion, Tecma, Rio Blue and Sierra Madre (announced earlier this year) are all establishing a presence in Santa Teresa..”